Homemade Candied Nuts

 - 2 teaspoons salt

-- Preheat oven to 300F degrees.
-Line two large baking sheets with parchment paper and spray with non-stick spray; or a silicone baking mat.
+- Preheat oven to 300°F (149°C).
+Line two large baking sheets with parchment paper and spray with non-stick spray; or use a silicone baking mat.
 Set aside.

 - Mix pecans and almonds in a large bowl.
 Set aside.

 - Using an electric mixer, beat egg whites and water on medium-high speed until stiff peaks form, about 4-5 minutes.
-Add the sugar, cinnamon, and salt, stirring until well combined.
+Add the sugar, cinnamon, and salt, gently folding until combined.

-- Pour sugar mixture over nuts and stir to coat completely.
+- Pour/spoon sugar mixture over nuts and stir to coat completely.
 Spread nuts over the baking sheets and bake for 45 minutes, stirring every 15.
 Allow to cool completely and enjoy.